NGPVAN/job-descriptions/advertisements/software intern.md

 NGP VAN is a technology company whose team members do exciting and meaningful work that has a significant impact on promoting civil rights, social justice, and environmental responsibility.

-Full-time employees enjoy an unusually generous set of benefits, including 12 weeks paid parental leave, profit sharing, 100% premium-paid health/dental, and an ongoing education allowance.
+Employees enjoy an unusually generous set of benefits, including 12 weeks paid parental leave, profit sharing, 100% premium-paid health/dental, and an ongoing education allowance.
 NGP VAN is one of only a handful of companies to be recognized as one of the fastest growing companies in America by Inc. Magazine for 10 years.
 Inc. Magazine also recognized us as one of the 50 Best Places to Work in 2016.

 We were named one of the Coolest Companies of 2016 by DC Inno.
 We've also been named one of the top 50 fastest growing companies in the DC area by the Washington Business Journal and SmartCEO.
 The Wall Street Journal wrote “NGP VAN is something of a secret weapon for the Democratic Party and the labor unions and progressive groups that use it.”
 We have also won the AAPC award for Best Use of New Technology, and the Campaigns & Elections Award for Most Innovative Product.